rcrews/docs-website/HDPDocuments/other/connectors/teradata/1.6.3/readme_teradata.txt

              6. tdch.output.hdfs.null.string
-                Description:      A string, when specified, is used to replace all instances with which the fieldâ€™s value is null.
+                Description:      A string, when specified, is used to replace all instances with which the field’s value is null.
 This parameter is only applied on fields with data type related to string (VARCHAR, CHAR, LONGVARCHAR, and CLOB).
 The parameter